 - Staff to be trained - ensuring that the staff to be trained have been vetted and are in support of the model and comfortable with its approach, and have been briefed on training processes and expectations regarding implementation

-- Resources - discusses the resources needed for SafeCare® implementation.
+- Resources - detailing the resources needed for SafeCare® implementation.

-Additionally, NSTRC faculty conduct a site visit for every agency trained.
-NSTRC expects agency leadership and trainees to be present, and it is recommended to invite referral agents as well.
+Additionally, NSTRC staff conduct an in-person orientation for every agency trained.
+NSTRC expects agency leadership and trainees to be present, and recommends referral agents and other stakeholders atten as well.
 The site visit will provide an overview of SafeCare®, and typically includes breakout sessions with agency management/funders and providers to discuss and problem solve typical implementation challenges.
-For more information, email email@example.com.
+For more information, email firstname.lastname@example.org.

 Formal Support for Implementation

 There is formal support available for implementation of SafeCare® as listed below:

 Certified SafeCare Coaches provide support for Providers.
 Home sessions are observed or listened to by the Coach to assess fidelity and guide feedback to the Provider in a coaching call or meeting.
 SafeCare Trainers support SafeCare Coaches by assessing the reliability of Coaches’ fidelity, as well as the quality of the coaching session with the provider.
 NSTRC also provides technical assistance to agencies during the first year of implementation.